awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scp.md

 AWS strongly recommends that you don't attach SCPs to the root of your organization without thoroughly testing the impact that the policy has on accounts\.
 Instead, create an OU that you can move your accounts into one at a time, or at least in small numbers, to ensure that you don't inadvertently lock users out of key services\.
 One way to determine whether a service is used by an account is to examine the [service last accessed data in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor.html)\.
 Another way is to [use AWS CloudTrail to log service usage at the API level](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/how-cloudtrail-works.html)\.

-## SCP Size Limit<a name="scp-size-limit"></a>
+## Maximum Size of SCPs<a name="scp-size-limit"></a>

-All characters in your SCP count against its [size limit](orgs_reference_limits.md#min-max-values)\.
+All characters in your SCP count against its [maximum size](orgs_reference_limits.md#min-max-values)\.
 The examples in this guide show the SCPs formatted with extra white space to improve their readability\.
-However, to save space if your policy size approaches the limit, you can delete any white space, such as space characters and line breaks that are outside quotation marks\.
+However, to save space if your policy size approaches the maximum size, you can delete any white space, such as space characters and line breaks that are outside quotation marks\.

 **Tip**
 Use the visual editor to build your SCP\.
 It automatically removes extra white space\.